Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthThe GeForce GTX 460 2GB, in theory, should be a small bit faster than the Radeon R9 M380 in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthThe GeForce GTX 460 2GB, in theory, should perform a little bit faster than the Radeon R9 M380 in general. (explain)

-Texel RateThe Radeon R9 M380 will be just a bit (approximately 6%) more effective at texture filtering than the GeForce GTX 460 2GB. (explain)
+Texel RateThe Radeon R9 M380 will be a small bit (approximately 6%) more effective at AF than the GeForce GTX 460 2GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison